-1. Alcohol violations include the following:
+1. Alcohol standards include the following:

-- a.
+a.
 Possession of Alcohol: Only Residents who are of the legal drinking age of the United States (currently twenty-one (21) years of age) may possess alcohol.
-Residents must not have alcohol in assigned living quarters where all Residents are not of the legal drinking age of the United States (currently twenty-one (21) years of age). - b.
-Excessive Quantities of Alcohol: Residents must not possess excessive quantities of alcohol and devices designed to quickly consume alcohol, including, but not limited to, kegs, drinking game set ups, and beer bongs, in University owned or operated housing regardless of the age of a Resident.
+Residents must not have alcohol in assigned living quarters where all Residents are not of the legal drinking age of the United States (currently twenty-one (21) years of age) and must not be in the presence of individuals who are under the legal drinking age while possessing or consuming alcohol within a residence hall.

-- c.
-Open Containers of Alcohol: Residents must not possess open containers of alcohol in common areas, including, but not limited to, hallways, stairwells, elevators, lounges, and lobbies, regardless of the age of the Resident. - d.
-Underage Resident: Residents under the legal drinking age of the United States (currently twenty-one (21) years of age) must not be in the presence of alcohol or alcohol use. - e.
-Souvenirs and Decorative Containers: Residents must not possess or display alcohol-related souvenirs or decorative containers in any common areas assigned living quarters of residents under the age of 21, regardless if any roommate(s) or suitemate(s) are of the legal drinking age of 21.
+- b.
+Excessive Quantities of Alcohol or Rapid Consumption: Residents must not possess excessive quantities of alcohol or devices designed to quickly consume alcohol, including, but not limited to, kegs, drinking game set ups, and beer bongs, in University owned or operated housing regardless of age. - c.
+Open Containers of Alcohol: Residents m not possess open containers of alcohol in the common areas of residential communities, including, but not limited to, hallways, stairwells, elevators, lounges, and lobbies, regardless of age. - d.
+Presence of Alcohol: Residents under the legal drinking age of the United States (currently twenty-one (21) years of age) must not be in the presence of alcohol or alcohol use within a residence hall. - e.
+Souvenirs and Decorative Containers: Residents must not possess or display alcohol-related souvenirs or decorative containers in any common areas when a roommate or suitemate is under the age of 21, regardless if any roommate(s) or suitemate(s) are of the legal drinking age of 21.

-2. Drug Violations include the following:
+2. Drug standards include the following:

-- a.
+a.
 Presence or Use of Controlled, Prohibited, or Illegal Drugs: Residents must not be in the presence of or use any Federally controlled, prohibited, or drug use.
-This includes, but is not limited to, being in the presence of or use of any prescription drug or other controlled substance, except under the direction of a licensed physician and with a valid prescription.
-Note: Medical cannabis is prohibited in University owned or operated housing. - b.
+This includes, but is not limited to, being in the presence of or use of any prescription drug without a valid prescription from a licensed medical professional.
+All prescription drugs should be taken as directly prescribed.

+Note: Medical cannabis is prohibited in University owned or operated housing regardless of a valid prescription.

+b.
 Provision or Delivery of Controlled, Prohibited, or Illegal Drugs (or Paraphernalia): Any Federally controlled, prohibited, or illegal drugs (as defined in the Honor Code) or drug paraphernalia may not be provided or delivered to any Resident by any individual or delivery service.
 This does not include federally legal prescription drugs when the Resident has a valid prescription from a licensed physician for that drug.
-Note: Medical cannabis is prohibited in University owned or operated housing. - 3.
-Cleanliness standards include the following:
+Note: Medical cannabis is prohibited in University owned or operated housing regardless of a valid prescription.

+3. Cleanliness standards include the following: